 (c) Upon completion of their first three-year term, non-executive councilors may serve a second three-year term provided it directly follows the first term.
 No term shall exceed six years in succession.

 5.02 Powers of Council.
 The Council shall be responsible for the general management and supervision of the affairs of the Society.

 5.03 Qualifications of Members of Council.
 Subject to the Constitution, any individual person is qualified to be nominated and elected a member of Council, who:

-(a) is a Regular Member, Youth/Student Member, or the designated representative of any Affiliated Society, Corporation, or Institution who is not an individual person, in good standing;
+(a) is a Regular Member, Youth/Student Member, or the designated representative of any Corporation who is not an individual person, in good standing;

 (c) has not been declared incapable or have the status of a bankrupt;